 Ohio City is home to an astounding number of local craft breweries.
 One of the fun things to do in Cleveland at night is to bar hop from brewery to brewery in Ohio City.

 A few of our favorite places for a pint of fresh brew straight from the source are Great Lakes Brewing Co, Nano Brew and Saucy Brew Works (where they make great pizzas, too!).

-North High Brewing – a Columbus brewery – recently opened operations in Ohio City.
-Other brewers to check out in the district are Bookhouse Brewing, Market Garden Brewery (the parent of Nano), Hansa Brewery, Forest City Brewery, and Platform Beer Co.
+North High Brewing – a Columbus brewery – has also opened operations in Ohio City.
+Other brewers to check out in the district are Bookhouse Brewing, Market Garden Brewery (the parent of Nano), Hansa Brewery, Forest City Brewery, Terrestrial Brewing Company and Platform Beer Co.

-All of the mentioned Ohio City breweries are located within a half-mile radius – so you can easily create your own Ohio City craft beer bar crawl!
+Our recommended Ohio City breweries are located within a few miles (or steps) of one another – so you can easily create your own Ohio City craft beer bar crawl!